ShaneCurcuru/menotomymatters/_posts/2020-08-12-researching-property-records.md

 - Figure out the property address (you can also search by owners, but we'll do address here).
 - Open your browser to the Arlington GIS Interactive Map - [https://www.mapsonline.net/arlingtonma/index.html](https://www.mapsonline.net/arlingtonma/index.html)
-- On the left side of the map, click on **Find**.
+- On the left side of the map, click on **Find** to open the left-hand panel.
-- Next to **Address:** start typing _just the name_ of the street.
+- Next to **Address:** edit box start typing _just the name_ of the street.
-  - A dropdown of available streets in Arlington will appear - click on the appropriate entry, like "MASS AVE".
+  - A dropdown of available streets in Arlington will appear - click on the appropriate dropdown entry, like "MASS AVE".
-- _Then_ enter the street number of the address in the **#** field - this will also bring up a drop-down.
+- _Then_ enter the street number of the address in the **#** field - this will also bring up a drop-down - finish typing the number or select the correct number from the drop-down.
 - Ta-da!
 The Detail Information for the **Parcel** at that address will be displayed below, with basic ownership and facts about the property.
   - Click on the Property Card & Services "Click To View" to see the detailed building and ownership information for this property - typically includes the last several sales and amounts, past year's property taxes, along with number of rooms, bathrooms, a sketch of any buildings, photo, and other information.
   - For example, _882 Mass Ave_ - the building where [Toraya was and is now proposed as a new development](/issues/882massave) - is parcel _126-1-6_.